Avalors/RISC-V-Team2/README.md

   down in personal logbooks in [`docs/logbooks`](docs/logbooks/)

 ## Working Evidence

-Note: The following evidence was collected from running `tag v0.4.0`, the `direct-mapped cache` version of our code.

 - If you want to check our [`testbenches`](tb/)
 - Here is a proof of our PDF testbench being fully functional, as it outputs the following graphs using plotly: